zbushby/ActuarialAssasins/README.md

-# Actuarial Assassins Game Description
+# Actuarial Assassins Game

-Actuarial Assassins is a thrilling, strategy-based game played among participants who are assigned targets to "assassinate" within a set of rules.
-The game is designed to test stealth, strategy, and social skills as players aim to be the last one standing.
+Actuarial Assassins is a thrilling, strategy-based game played among our MASS members who are assigned targets to "assassinate" within a set of rules.
+The game is designed to test strategy, and social skills as players aim to be the last one standing.

 ## How to Play